-Among the many reasons while many people may be running late for work, a few reasons generally pop up more often.
+Among the many reasons why many people may be running late for work, a few reasons generally pop up more often.
 So below are some common reasons for being late and how to best explain them:

 Best Excuses for Being Late to Work

-Some excuses for missing work are more popular than others base on a recent survey conducted by CareerBuilder.
+Some excuses for missing work are more popular than others based on a recent survey conducted by CareerBuilder.
 Weather conditions, sleep schedules, and traffic are the top three excuses.
 Forgetting something and being too tired to get up were also among the top five according to the survey.